 - Admittance: A public hospital cannot turn you down or away.
 They have to admit you and provide you with labour room facilities.

-- Language Barrier: Most public hospital staff speak only Cantonese and/or Mandarin.
+- Language Barrier: While doctors and nurses usually English, most other hospital staff speak only Cantonese and/or Mandarin.

 - Not Your Choice: Birth plans are not always respected.